-More and more I’m convinced that instilling good daily habits for kids is the key to a good life – for the child in the future, and their parents right now.
+More and more I’m convinced that instilling good daily habits for kids is the key to a good life – for both the kids in the future, and their parents right now.
 As Annie Dillard is famous for saying, “How we spend our days is, of course, how we spend our lives.”
 Fostering good daily habits for kids means we teach them how to spend their days wisely and well.

 So, what are some of the daily habits for kids that I’m talking about?
 What makes a habit ‘good’ in the first place?